This chapter provides information about the database requirements, creating database services and about the database backup strategies.

 In an enterprise deployment, Oracle recommends a highly available Real Application Clusters (Oracle RAC) database for the Oracle Fusion Middleware product schemas.

-Before configuring the enterprise deployment topology, you have to verify that the database meets the requirements described in the following sections.
+Check that the database meets the requirements described in these sections.

 Use the following information to verify what databases are supported by each Oracle Fusion Middleware release and which version of the Oracle database you are currently running: